 FAWCO - Our Global Community

 The American Women's Club in Finland is a member of a larger community of American Women's Clubs across the world.
 Founded in 1931, the Federation of American Women’s Clubs Overseas, Inc. (FAWCO) is an international network of independent volunteer clubs and associations.
-There are more than 60 member clubs in 31 countries worldwide, with a total membership in excess of 10,000.
+There are 58 Member Clubs in 28 countries on six continents.

 FAWCO serves as a resource and a voice for its members; seeks to improve the lives of women and girls worldwide, especially in the areas of human rights, health, education and the environment; advocates for the rights of U.S. citizens overseas; contributes to the global community through its Teams and The FAWCO Foundation, which provides development grants and education awards.
 The organization is a global women’s NGO (non-governmental organization), and since 1997, FAWCO has held special consultative status with the UN Economic and Social Council.